 Commented [LS3]: NB: because this article began as a conference paper, the editors of the German Studies Review may have decided that footnoting common knowledge was unnecessary.

 Commented [LS4]: NB: Some of this comparison could be included in section IV.
-Where you place it is less important than making the effort. that Breitman finds some dude named Friedlander convincing.
+Where you place it is less important than making the effort.

 Section IV: